 (j) for any other use required or permitted by law or any other purpose communicated to you at the time that the Personal Information was collected or for which you subsequently provided your consent.

-We may use your Personal Information for a secondary purpose if that secondary purpose is related to the purposes listed in this clause 5.1, if we have your consent or if otherwise provided for under applicable Privacy Law.
+We may, if permitted by the applicable law use your Personal Information for a secondary purpose if that secondary purpose is related to the purposes listed in this clause 5.1, if we have your consent or if otherwise provided for under applicable Privacy Law.
 In some jurisdictions, you may have the right to opt-out of use of your Personal Information for secondary purposes.

 5.2 Direct marketing